cristina0123/2020-07-17-GIPAW/index.md

 language: "ENGLISH"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
 latitude: "0"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "0"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "June 26, 2020"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "July 17, 2020"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "11:00 am - 12:00 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2020-06-26      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2020-06-26        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Gabriel Medrano"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Cristina Castillo"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-email: ["GabrielMedrano@my.unt.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+email: ["Cristina.Castillo@unt.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}